 First and foremost, it is a matter of loyalty, fairness and egalitarianism.
 Romania, a longtime supporter and friend of the United States should be included in the program.
 Our country has fought alongside the United States in the Middle East since the beginning of the Iraq war.
-Thirty-six Romanian soldiers have so far fighting for peace and freedom alongside the American forces in Kosovo, Irak and Afghanistan.
+Thirty-six Romanian soldiers have died so far fighting for peace and freedom alongside the American forces in Kosovo, Iraq and Afghanistan.

-Ethic Romanians are one of the most entrepreneurial, talented, hardworking and appreciated group of professionals in the United States.
-More Romanians coming to the America means more business, more travel, more jobs and billions of dollars added to our economy.
+Ethnic Romanians are one of the most entrepreneurial, talented, hardworking and appreciated group of professionals in the United States.
+More Romanians coming to America means more business, more travel, more jobs and billions of dollars added to our economy.
 It would also generate more Romanian-American trade, economic cooperation and investments.
 Romania’s economy is one of the most vigorous in Europe with the growth on the continent in 2016!